gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

 # Fetch initial data

 !!!warning
-Before going forward with this guide, make sure that you completed the [setup Mock Service Worker](./setup-msw.md) guide.
+Before going forward with this guide, make sure that you completed the [Setup Mock Service Worker](./setup-msw.md) guide.
 !!!

 Retrieving the initial data of an application is a crucial aspect that isn't always straightforward to implement.
 That's why we encourage feature teams to build their initial data fetching strategy on top of the Squide [AppRouter](../reference/routing/appRouter.md) component.